The Catacombs of Paris were originally limestone quarries, mined for the construction of the most famous buildings and bridges in Paris.

 If you are visiting independently, you should be aware of the crowds.

 Advance tickets are not skip the line tickets, they just mean you have a reservation to get in.
+However, with timed tickets this means you will have a timeslot for your visit pre-booked, rather than waiting your turn to go in.
 The Catacombs do not allow more than 200 people in at a time.

-There is no shelter around the square that the queue snakes and no seating.
+There is no shelter around the square that the entrance queue snakes around and no seating.

 There are no toilets or cloakroom/left luggage facilities available.
 Audio guides are available for a supplement.